-Milan Brown is in his third season as the head men’s basketball coach at the College of the Holy Cross in 2012-2013.
-He owns a 16-12 record in Patriot League play during his time with the Crusaders, to go along with an overall mark of 23-35.
+Milan Brown is in his fourth season as the head men’s basketball coach at the College of the Holy Cross in 2013-2014.
+He owns a 35-53 overall record during his time with the Crusaders, to go along with a 20-22 mark in Patriot League play.

 During the 2011-2012 season, Brown led Holy Cross to an overall record of 15-14 and a fourth place finish in the Patriot League with a 9-5 mark in conference games.
 His team led the Patriot League in three-point field goal percentage defense (30.5 percent) and blocked shots (4.4 blocks per game), with Devin Brown earning All-Patriot League honors and Justin Burrell being selected as the Patriot League Rookie of the Year.

 During his first year with the Crusaders, Brown led the team to a third place finish in the Patriot League with a 7-7 mark in conference games.
 In addition, two of his players (Devin Brown and Andrew Keister) earned All-Patriot League honors in 2010-2011.